Blog

 How do retargeting campaigns work?

-Retargeting ads rely on cookies, which are small pieces of code you can place on your website in order to track a new user.
+Until recently, retargeting ads had to rely on cookies, which are small pieces of code you can place on your website in order to track a new user.
 These cookies work like tiny files that store a person’s information and preferences directly on their browser.
+Today, Vibe.co can help you retarget your users thanks to pixel tracking, but more on that later.

 It safely and anonymously gathers data about the user and about the pages they visited while on your website.
 The information is added to a list that you will then be able to use to select only the most relevant ads to be served to this user again.

-Some days later, that user will see ads featuring the items they looked at while exploring your website come up while reading an article, scrolling down their social media feed, visiting other pages, or listening to a podcast.
+Some days later, that user will see ads featuring the items they looked at while exploring your website come up while reading an article, scrolling down their social media feed, visiting other pages, or watching their connected tv.
 This will remind them that your website is just a click away!

 Remarketing vs. Retargeting